 Mrs. Callison holds a double master’s degree in nonprofit management and social economics from the University of Barcelona, a diploma in management of organizational culture from the Xaveriana University in Colombia and a bachelor’s degree in psychology from the National University of Colombia.
-She is proficient in Spanish, English, and fluent in Portuguese, and Haitian Creole.
+She is proficient in Spanish, English and is fluent in Portuguese and Haitian Creole.
 She is based in Atlanta, USA.